 As a good negative finding, we could not figure out gastric wall on US and also could eliminate cholelithiasis, nephrolihtiasis and intraabdominal mass with calcification as differentials.
-It was reasonable to give priority to endoscopic examination in our patient because her complaints pointed at gastric
+It was reasonable to give priority to endoscopic examination in our patient because her complaints pointed at gastric discomfort and also because endoscopy with biopsy is the gold standard to diagnose gastric mucosal pathologies if it is available.

 She was advised to discontinue NSAID, prescribed proton pump inhibitor and follow-up examination was arranged.
-15,16,19 Her re-evaluation after two months of treatment revealed improvement in her complains and her radiological and endoscopic findings as shown in the literature.
-20
+Her re-evaluation after two months of treatment revealed improvement in her complains and her radiological and endoscopic findings as shown in the literature.